Lambs Lane, Lawshall: Village shop

-Lawshall has one village shop, known as The Glebe Mini Market, that is located in The Glebe at Lambs Lane.
 As the population of the parish grew in the nineteenth century the number of shops serving the expanding community increased from 2 shops in 1844 to 6 shops in 1883.
 In 1937 there were still 6 shops although there had been reductions in the number in the 1920s.
-In the 1990s there were 2 shops in the village, the Glebe Stores and the Post Office, which reduced to one shop after the millennium and then following the closure of the Glebe Stores the village did not have a shop for a number of years.

-This position changed in 2010 following the re-opening of the store on The Glebe as The Glebe Mini Market which offers groceries, newspapers, an off-licence and a range of DIY hardware to the local community.
 The shop unit was created as part of the housing development on The Glebe in the 1970s and for a long time was known as the Mace Shop.
 The shop was run by John Smith and later became known as the Glebe Stores.

+In the 1990s there were 2 shops in the village, the Glebe Stores and the Post Office, which reduced to one shop after the millennium and then following the closure of the Glebe Stores the village did not have a shop for a number of years.
+This position changed in 2010 following the re-opening of the store on The Glebe as The Glebe Mini Market.